o-daneel/Lunii_v3.RE/ANALYSIS_v3.md

    3. mount sdcard
    4. Try to open `fa.bin`
    5. if exists
-      1. decipher the binary
+      1. decipher the binary into `fad.bin`
-      2. compute Hash and check
+      2. Check SHA256 FW Hash and verify ECDSA signature
-      3. if hash ok : erase sectors and write main firmware
+      3. if Signature verifed : erase sectors and write main firmware
       4. close, remove update file, umount SD
-4. Read main FW Hash and check it
+4. Check SHA256 FW Hash and verify ECDSA signature ([Public Key](CIPHERING_v3.md#firmware-signature))
 5. if failed, backup FW
-   1. Read backup FW Hash and check it
+   1. Check SHA256 FW Hash and verify ECDSA signature
-   2. if Hash ok : erase sectors and write backup firmware to main
+   2. if Signature verifed : erase sectors and write backup firmware to main
    3. if any error, dead loop
 6. Init QPSI (if not done yet)
 7. Switch to main FW

 This FW contains FatFs (different config) for SD access and performs read/write to QSPI flash though commands
-It also contains storyteller identification data :
+It also contains storyteller identification data as decribed in the next [section](#device-specific)
-* `0x0800BE00_0x0800BE0F` - AES DEVICE KEY
-* `0x0800BE10_0x0800BE1F` - AES DEVICE IV
-* `0x0800BE20_0x0800BE37` - SNU
-* `0x0800BE48_0x0800BE57` - Wifi SSID
-* `0x0800BE58_0x0800BE67` - Wifi Password

 ## Device specific